-The Native American Unit is one of my favorite units!
-It motivates students to want to learn about the Native Americans of North America (Eastern Woodlands, Great Plains, Southwest, Northwest Coast, Southeast).
+This Native American Unit is one of my favorite units!
+It motivates students to want to learn about the history of Native Americans of North America (Eastern Woodlands, Great Plains, Southwest, Northwest Coast, Southeast).
+It has informational text, comprehension, and engaging activities.

-For each region, there is a 2-page informational text that gives information about the climate, religious beliefs, resources, homes, food, etc. Along with the informational text, there is a printable for with a reading skill.
+For each region, there is a 2-page informational text that gives information about the climate, religious beliefs, resources, homes, food, etc. Along with the informational text, there is a different reading skill used for comprehension.
 This one shows context clues/vocabulary.

 3. Picture Writing